Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 ### Failed Messages Page

 To see a detailed display of the failed messages, click the Failed Messages indicator (or the "Failed Messages" link in the navigation bar).
-This page is split into two tabs.
+This page is split into four tabs.

 ![Failed Message Groups Page](intro-failed-messages-failed-groups-page.png 'width=500')

+#### Last 10 successful group retries

+The list shows information about last 10 group retries that were performed containing following information:
+ * **Title** made up of the **Exception Type** and **Call Site** where the failure occurred.
+ * **Retry completed** time indicating when the group was retried.

+#### Failed message groups

 The first tab shows error groups.
 A group is a set of failed messages where the same **Exception Type** has been thrown from the same method.
 Each group has: